 IND 212.
-Theory of Dies......2 credit hours

-Prerequisite: Apprentice in Tool and Die Making or IND 111
+Theory of Dies......2 credit hours Prerequisite: Apprentice in Tool and Die Making or IND 111 15 lecture - 30 lab hours

 The nomenclature and the basic types, principles and standards used in the design of dies are studied.
 Special attention is given to the use of standard parts catalogs and the standard die detailing and assembly drawing practices.